lemining/cv/detailed_cv.md

 Southern Cross Austereo [SCA] is a successful media company that owns several radio and tv assets across Australia.
 (2dayFM, TripleM, B105, Southern Cross Ten to name few)

-My journey with SCA started in Jun 2013 as a senior developer to work with their external agency who at the time was overseeing SCA digital assets.
-We have had over 70 radio stations and few TV channel websites.
+My journey with SCA started in June 2013 as a senior developer, working with SCA's external agency who at the time was overseeing the company's digital assets.
+We have had over 70 radio stations and a few TV channel websites.

-It was a successful undertaking as the stability of the websites was dramatically improved, so did the quality and speed to market of our content and we ended up taking everything in-house.
+It was a successful undertaking as the stability of the websites was dramatically improved, as did the quality and the speed to market of our content.

 I was running a team of two developers and one devops/infrastructure to keep all of them operational with minimal downtime.

-My role has expanded to project management to deliver HbbTV (Hybrid Broadcast Broadband TV) on SCA’s TV assets.
-Australia was the first country to adopt the 1.5 standard and to roll it out with user in mind through centralized body – Freeview (later product called Freeview+).
+My role was expanded to project management to deliver HbbTV (Hybrid Broadcast Broadband TV) on SCA’s TV assets.
+Australia was the first country to adopt the 1.5 standard, and to roll it out with the user in mind through centralized body – Freeview (later product called Freeview+).
 SCA was also the only regional broadcaster to roll out HbbTV.

-I also joined technical working group for Freeview to collaborate with all other broadcasters on the technical solutions to various problems.
+I also joined a technical working group for Freeview to collaborate with all other broadcasters on the technical solutions to various problems.

 On August 2014, I was promoted to Head of Digital Technology to take over management of all websites, online streaming of radio and HbbTV.
-During that time we have modernized, increased redundancy and performance of radio streams, implemented various APIs to allow for over 70 radio mobile apps to be built and rolled out a new version of all our websites – based on Episerver CMS.
+During that time we have modernised, increased redundancy and performance of radio streams, implemented various APIs to allow for over 70 radio mobile apps to be built and rolled out a new version of all our websites – based on Episerver CMS.

 ## Software Developer \hfill Amblique, Sydney